 Knowing where, when, and how to register to pay tax is crucial.

 Once a company determines where they have nexus, they are then required to file and remit sales tax accurately and on time to the applicable jurisdictions.
 Other than employment and income tax, the most common type of tax requirement is sales tax.

 Sales and use tax obligations and filing requirements can confuse even the most knowledgeable tax analyst.
 Additional registration is required in states in which these entities transact business.
 Business registration is required in most states for organizations formed as a corporation, nonprofit organization, or a limited-liability partnership.
-For businesses selling into states participating in the Streamlined Sales Tax (SST) project (23 states), one form can be used for all participating states.
-However, states may require additional forms to complete the registration process in some cases (complete listing of state sites).
+For businesses selling into states participating in the Streamlined Sales Tax (SST) project, one form can be used for all participating states.
+However, in some cases, states may require additional forms to complete the sales tax registration process.
 For businesses selling into non-SST participating states, or into only a few SST states, individual registration rules and requirements can be found on the individual state sites.